 A big citrus fan?
 Why not check out this lemon curd?
 It’s also a perfect cake filling.
 Swap in the orange buttercream to this lemon curd cake recipe for a delicious double citrus curd cake - the perfect summer birthday cake!

 Chocolate and orange are a match made in heaven.
 Swap the chocolate orange ganache for orange frosting in this chocolate orange cake – yum!
+Or use this frosting to top this easy chocolate orange cheesecake.

 Or if you’d like to hear about our latest recipes, why not subscribe to our newsletter?